jcatanza/utilities/README.md

 # fastai utilities

-1. extract_table.ipynb
+1. `extract_table.ipynb`
-Notebook to extract tables from webpages
+Extract tables from webpages into `.csv` files
-2. .ipynb
+2. `sigmoid_and_derivative.ipynb`
+Explore the use of the sigmoid function as a proxy for a cumulative deaths distribution for an epidemic
-3. empirical_p_value.ipynb
+3. `empirical_p_value.ipynb`
 This notebook was inspired by Jeremy's Lesson 2 discussion of Figure 1(a) in the paper "High Temperature and High Humidity Reduce the Transmission of COVID-19" at https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3551767.

 We show how to empirically determine the p-value via Monte Carlo simulation, and apply this method to the data from Figure 1(a).